David Dreier: 2004 election

 In 2004, Dreier faced strong criticism for his position on illegal immigration from opponent Cynthia Matthews and several talk radio hosts who felt he was not tough enough on illegal immigrants.

 Dreier won with 54% of the vote.

 After 2004

 In 2006, he won reelection in a rematch against Matthews 57% to 38%, despite Republicans losing the majority that year.

 In 2008, Dreier won reelection against Democrat Russ Warner with 53% of the vote.

 In 2010, he defeated Warner in a rematch with 54% of the vote.
 Dreier ceased all campaign fundraising for more than a year, leading many to believe that he was planning to leave Congress.

 After the 2010 United States census, the voter-created California Citizens Redistricting Commission renumbered Dreier's district as the 31st district, and reconfigured it as a Democratic-leaning, majority-Latino district.
 Dreier chose not to run for reelection in 2012 and encouraged his Republican colleague Gary Miller to move into the 31st after Miller's old district was merged with the district of another Republican, Ed Royce.
+Miller did so and won reelection in a surprise upset due largely to California’s unique top-two election system.